shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/2_Terminal_and_Command_Line.md

 - Press the **Start** button, type **"PowerShell"**, and click it.
 - Or, once you install VS Code (covered in P3), use its built-in terminal.

 > Note: Windows commands historically differ slightly from Mac/Linux.
-When you install **Git** later (P3), it comes with **Git Bash**, a terminal that uses the same commands as Mac and Linux — which is what most tutorials (including this series) assume.
+When you install **Git** later (P3), it comes with **Git Bash**, a terminal that uses the same commands as Mac and Linux, which is what most tutorials (including this series) assume.
 For consistency, many developers on Windows use Git Bash.

 ### On macOS